edeforas/BeeDNN/README.md

 - GlobalGain, GlobalBias, GlobalAffine, Gain, Bias, Affine
 - Softmax, Softmin
 - PRelu, RRelu, PELU, TERELU, CRelu
-- GLU, ReGLU, Bilinear, SwiGLU, GEGLU
+- Gated activations: GLU, ReGLU, Bilinear, SwiGLU, GEGLU, GTU, SeGLU
 - Layers and activations are decoupled and can be in any order

 Time series: